trambarhq/relaks-starwars-example-isomorphic/README.md

 When we're optimizing for search, we place all available contents into the static page.
 When we're optimizing for time-to-first-impression, we only load a single page of data, presumably enough to fill the screen.

-When the `window` object is present, the app is running in a web-browser.
+When the `window` object is present, the front-end code is running in a web-browser.
 The following code path is used instead:

 ```javascript
 async function initialize(evt) {